 What is CDCK?

-CDCK sets only its own privacy practices, not the privacy practices of CDCK customers or others who host Discourse forums for themselves or others.
+Importantly, CDCK sets only its own privacy practices, not the privacy practices of CDCK customers or others who host forums using our open source software.
 You should ask all of those involved in administering and hosting Discourse forums that you use for information about their privacy practices.

 How does CDCK collect data about me?